GabrielOnDelphi/Delphi-LightSaber/README.md

 By the grace of the `$(Auto)` compiler directive, the madness of "one package per Delphi version" is gone now.
 (If you use an older Delphi edition that does not support the `$(Auto)` directive, just delete it and recompile.)

-If the compiler complains about missing libraries like GR32, CcrExif, ThirdPartyLibs, janFX, Jpeg2000: these are 3rd party libraries.
+If the compiler complains about missing libraries like GR32, ThirdPartyLibs, janFX, Jpeg2000: these are 3rd party libraries.
 You can download them from the Internet OR simply ignore them.
 LightSaber can include or exclude those 3rd party libraries via conditional defines (see External Dependencies below).

 _________________